HGGM-LIM/limtools/README.md

 Applies a static mask to a dynamic image (with frames).
 All the pixels that have a 0 value in the mask will be set to 0 in all the frames of the dynamic image.

+## Measure Time Activity

+Shows the mean time-activity values for each frame for the unmasked voxels in the current dynamic image.